SamWindell/Signet/docs/usage.md

 Rather than process each file individually, process all of the files in an identical manner based on a single authority file.
 This takes 1 argument: the name (without folders or extension) of the file that should be the authority.

 This is the same as --sample-sets, but just takes a single filename for all of the files (rather than allowing multiple sets to be identified using a regex pattern

-## clear-backup
-### Description:
-Deletes all temporary files created by Signet.
-These files are needed for the undo system and are saved to your OS's temporary folder.
-These files are cleared and new ones created every time you run Signet.
-This option is only really useful if you have just processed lots of files and you won't be using Signet for a long time afterwards.
-You cannot use undo directly after clearing the backup.

-### Usage:
-  `clear-backup`

-## convert
-### Description:
-Converts the file format, bit-depth or sample rate.
-Features a high quality resampling algorithm.
-This command has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

-### Usage:
-  `convert` `COMMAND`

-### Commands:
-#### sample-rate
-##### Description:
-Change the sample rate using a high quality resampler.

-##### Arguments:
-`sample-rate UINT:UINT in [1 - 4300000000] REQUIRED`
-The target sample rate in Hz.
-For example 44100

-#### bit-depth
-##### Description:
-Change the bit depth of the file(s).

-##### Arguments:
-`bit-depth UINT:{8,16,20,24,32,64} REQUIRED`
-The target bit depth.

-#### file-format
-##### Description:
-Change the file format.

-##### Arguments:
-`file-format ENUM:value in {Flac->1,Wav->0} OR {1,0} REQUIRED`
-The output file format.

-## detect-pitch
-### Description:
-Prints out the detected pitch of the file(s).

-### Usage:
-  `detect-pitch`

-## embed-sampler-info
-### Description:
-Embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.

-### Usage:
-  `embed-sampler-info` `COMMAND`

-### Commands:
-#### remove
-##### Description:
-Remove all sampler metadata from the file(s)

-#### root
-##### Description:
-Embed the root note of the audio file

-##### Arguments:
-`Root note value TEXT REQUIRED`
-This value should be 1 of the following 3 formats:

-(1) A MIDI note number.
-(2) An ECMAScript-style regex pattern containing 1 capture group which is to be used to get the value from the filename of the audio file (not including the extension).
-For example if the file was called sample_40.wav, you could use the regex pattern "sample_(\d+)" to get the value 40.
-(3) 'auto-detect' or one of the other auto-detect options.
-This will invoke the pitch-detection algorithm to automatically get the MIDI number from the audio file.
-There are a few variations for auto-detect.
-They all use the same algorithm but some also shift the value in octaves.
-Here is the full list of options: auto-detect, auto-detect-octave-plus-1, auto-detect-octave-plus-2, auto-detect-octave-minus-1, auto-detect-octave-minus-2, auto-detect-nearest-to-middle-c.

-EXAMPLE

-'root 60'
-Sets the root note to MIDI number 60.

-'root "sample_(\d+)"'
-Sets the root note by looking at the filename and matching the given regex pattern to it.

-'root auto-detect'
-Sets the root note by running a pitch detection algorithm on the file.
-If the audio file does not have a pitch, the value will be set to 60.

-#### note-range
-##### Description:
-Embed the low and high notes.

-##### Arguments:
-`Note range value(s) TEXT REQUIRED`
-This value is either 'auto-map' or 2 separate values to set the low and high note range.

-EXAMPLES

-'note-range auto-map'
-Auto maps the file based on the files in its same folder.

-'note-range 40 62'
-Sets the low note to MIDI note 40 and the high note to 62.

-'note-range unchanged 127'
-Leaves the low note unchanged (if no value exists already it will be set to 0), and sets the high note to 127.

-'note-range "sample_(\d+)_\d+_\d+" "sample_\d+_\d+_(\d+)"'
-Sets the low value from the name of the file by pattern-matching the given regex pattern to it, and taking the value of the given capture group (with is the bit inside the brackets).
-The high value is set from the filename too, but a different regex pattern is matched against.

-DESCRIPTION

-If it's auto-map, then the low and high note will be set by assessing the root note of every file in the same folder and calculating an appropriate value.

-If not 'auto-map' then each of the 2 arguments can be 1 of 3 different formats.
-The first of these 2 arguments represents the low note, and the second represents the high note.
-The 3 possible formats are as follows: (1) a MIDI note number, (2) a regex pattern containing 1 capture group which is to be used to capture the value from the filename of the audio file (not including the extension).
-Or (3), the word 'unchanged' which means the value is not changed if it is already embedded in the file; if there is no value already present, it's set to 0 for the low note or 127 for the high note.

-#### velocity-range
-##### Description:
-Embeds the velocity mapping info.
-Samplers can often play different samples depending on the MIDI velocity.
-In order to do this, the sampler needs to know what the minimum and maximum MIDI velocity values that a sample should play in.
-The whole MIDI velocity range is between 1 and 127.

-##### Arguments:
-`Low and high velocity values TEXT x 2 REQUIRED`
-2 values to represent the low and high velocity mapping.

-EXAMPLES

-'velocity-range 1 64'
-Sets the low velocity to 1 and the high velocity to 64.

-'velocity-range "sample_(\d+)_\d+_\d+" "sample_\d+_\d+_(\d+)"'
-Sets the low velocity from the name of the file, by matching the given regex pattern to it, and get the number from the captured region.
-Same is done for the high velocity but a different capture region is specified.

-'velocity-range 1 unchanged'
-Sets the low velocity to 1 and leaves the high velocity unchanged.
-If the high velocity is not already embedding the file, it will be set to 127

-DESCRIPTION

-2 values must be given.
-The first one represents the low velocity and the second one represents the high velocity.
-Each value can be 1 of 3 formats.
-(1) A number from 1 to 127, (2) a regex pattern containing 1 capture group which is to be used to capture the value from the filename of the audio file (not including the extension).
-Or (3), the word 'unchanged' which means the value is not changed if it is already embedded in the file; if there is no value already present, it's set to 1 for the low velocity or 127 for the high velocity.

 ## fade